ayuanx/pal-ddraw/README.md

 # Revisions:

+v.2024.09.28
+- Improve palette compatibility for legacy Windows versions like Win98 and WinXP.

 v.2024.08.25
 - Fix the crash when one DirectDraw interface is released but several other are still active.
 - Improve compatibility for games that utilize undocumented DDThreadLock methods.